tarush10000/tarush10000/README.md

 - 🔭 I’m currently working on IEEE TEMS Website and FixrZ
 - 🌱 I’m currently learning Webdev, ThreeJS and Tkinter
-- 🥅 2023 Goals: Learn more about WebDev and Android Apps
+- 🥅 2023 Goals: Learn more about WebDev and PyQt5

 <!--Links-->